 When it comes to driving safely, speeding is a big cause for concern.
-The faster you travel, the longer the braking distance, and the quicker your reaction times have to be to avoid certain situations.
+The faster you drive, the longer the braking distance – and the quicker your reaction has to be to avoid accidents.
 Ultimately, speed limits are put in place for a reason, and as Think! explains: “The difference of a few miles per hour can mean the difference between life and death.”

 It has been proven time and time again that speeding is one of the main factors of fatal road accidents.
 According to Think!, the risk of death amongst pedestrians when hit by a car traveling at 40mph instead of 30mph is four times higher.

 The cost of the fines incurred for speeding has been a hot topic lately, and as of April 2017, there’s going to be another crackdown on the motorists making our roads unsafe by speeding.